 And there it is; a missed sale, reduced revenue, and an unhappy customer - the three horsemen of false declines.

 The occurrence of false declines is closely connected to the anti-fraud solution used by the merchant, issuer, or acquirer.
-The cardholder is usually presented with a generic message such as ''transaction refused'', which offers no additional information that explains the decline or guides the cardholder to take the next step.
+The cardholder is usually presented with a generic message such as ''transaction refused''.
+This offers no additional information that explains the decline or guides the cardholder to take the next step.

 Common reasons for false declines involve the following:

 There is a fine line when it comes to configuring the ACS solution in order to identify suspicious transactions correctly.
-False negatives represent transactions that are fraudulent but were granted by the system.
-On the other hand, we have false positives, which represent valid, honest transactions that are rejected.
+False negatives represent transactions that are fraudulent but are valid according to the system.
+On the other hand, we have false positives, which represent valid, honest transactions that end up as false ones.
 Configure the system ''too loosely'', you're going to end up with false negatives.
 Set it up ''too strictly'', you are risking a high number of false positives, i.e., false declines.

 When talking about false declines, the end impact is much more significant.
-After receiving a notification about a rejected transaction, the cardholder is left on their own, without any guidance on the next steps.
+After receiving a notification about an invalid transaction, the cardholder doesn't have any guidance on the next steps.
 They will most likely use a different credit card or look for the same product/service in the neighbor's yard, the competition.
 Either way, they are leaving with an unpleasant experience with the overall service, and it is not likely that they will use the same rejected credit card or revisit the same merchant.

 False positives are extremely expensive.
 The Global Fraud Survey published by the Merchant Risk Council states that the average online store rejects 2.6% of all transactions under the claim they might be fraudulent.
 The pricing pattern says that the higher the price, the higher the percentage of declines (e.g., merchants decline around 3.1% of orders over 100$).